 Buffalo Wings: An American Underdog Story

-There are conflicting accounts about the circumstances surrounding their debut, but most agree that Teressa Bellissimo prepared and served them to customers at Anchor Bar.
-It was late on a Friday night, and Teresa snapped the wings in half (creating the "drumette" and the "flat"), deep-fried them with no breading, slathered them in a homemade hot sauce, and served them with celery and blue cheese dressing.
-Genius for its simplicity and flavor, the dish became an instant hit in Buffalo, followed relatively quickly by the rest of the nation.
+The story goes that late one Friday night Teressa's son and some of his friends wandered into the bar looking for late night snack.
+With the kitchen closed down for the night, Bellissimo went full-Mom and improvised a solution.
+She snapped some wings in half (creating the "drumette" and the "flat"), deep-fried them with no breading, slathered them in a homemade hot sauce, and served them with celery and blue cheese dressing.
+The dish became an instant hit in Buffalo and the rest of the nation quickly followed suit.
 (If you want to know the full story on the origin of buffalo wings, this article is a good start.)

 If you've been in either of our shops before, you know that we offer a few different takes on this American stape: classic hot wings, BBQ wings, garlic parmesan wings, and teryaki wings.
 And since heading to a bar to catch the game is still ill-advised, we've got you covered with plenty of fan favorites, including:

 * Baby Back Ribs

 * Buffalo Chicken Meatballs

 * Potato Wedges

 * Sweet Potato Wedges